 “The primal human instrument is the voice.
 You don’t have to go to a music school to find out where a middle C is,” said Girish.

-Shiva Rae, also at Bhakti Fest 2018, told an intimate gathering of women there, “Your first mantra was in your mother’s womb (her hearbeat).”
-And, in many cultures, the drum represents the heart beat.
+Shiva Rae, also at Bhakti Fest 2018, told an intimate gathering of women there, “Your first mantra was in your mother’s womb (her heartbeat).”
+And, in many cultures, the drum represents the heartbeat.